elliotwaite/pytorch-to-javascript-with-onnx-js/README.md

 You can find more accurate image classification models here: [Papers With Code - Image Classification](https://paperswithcode.com/task/image-classification)

-### About Performance

-The model used in this demo is very simple and only a proof of concept.

 ### The files in this repo (and a description of what they do)
 ```
 ├── degug_demo